Altinity/ClickHouse/SECURITY.md

 ## Reporting a Vulnerability

 We're extremely grateful for security researchers and users that report vulnerabilities to the ClickHouse Open Source Community in general and Altinity in particular.
 All reports are thoroughly investigated by developers.

+**NOTE: When sending a vulnerability report to ClickHouse.com, report this as an issue with base ClickHouse itself**.
+Understandably, any report that cites an Altinity Stable Build (or any third party build, for that matter) as the source of the issue is highly unlikely to be accepted by ClickHouse.com.

 Here's how to decide whether to report a potential vulnerability to ClickHouse.com or Altinity:

 * **If you're NOT SURE where the problem lies,** send the details of the potential vulnerability to [security@clickhouse.com](mailto:security@clickhouse.com).